winglang/docsite/blog/2024-08-29-updated-roadmap.md

 We recently updated the project's roadmap to share more details about our vision for the project.
 As the Wing language and toolchain has an ambitious goal, we're hoping this gives you a better idea of what to expect in the coming months.

-We want to stabilize as many of the items below as possible by the end of 2025, but we're eagerly interested in you feedback and collaboration, either [through GitHub](https://github.com/winglang/wing) or our [Discord server](https://t.winglang.io/discord).
+We want to stabilize as many of the items below as possible and we're eagerly interested in you feedback and collaboration, either [through GitHub](https://github.com/winglang/wing) or our [Discord server](https://t.winglang.io/discord).

 ## Toolchain